meshach5667/pulse/README.md

 # PULSE Local Intelligence

 PULSE gives you a real-time, location-based view of what’s happening around you, separating early reports from verified information.
+Instead of showing you a generic feed of national news, PULSE focuses on what matters where you are right now.
+As you move from one location to another, the information you see changes with you.
+A user in Abuja might see reports about an accident, road closure, security incident, flood, protest, power outage, or other developing event nearby.
+If they travel toward Kaduna, PULSE progressively shifts the feed toward relevant reports along their new location and route..

 ## Setup and Usage